RAILFAN GUIDES of the U.S.

 The map below shows where these three towns are in relation to each other.

-Given the trouble I had with the LEO's on my last visit to Bellevue, where I stopped along the shoulder on the approach to the overpass going over the Bellevue Yard, I passed on stopping there again.
+Given the trouble I had with the LEO's on my first visit to Bellevue in 2008, where I stopped along the shoulder on the approach to the overpass going over the Bellevue Yard, I passed on stopping there again.
 I had a bike with me, that I was going to pedal my way up to the bridge with, but as luck had it, it was raining.
 So these pix are all I took from my 2011 trip thru town.

 Pictures from around the museum in no particular order, the museum was closed when I came thru in October.